WestGermanGenomeCenter/pacbio_variants/README.md

 ## how to run
 - make sure you have a conda environment active with snakemake9+ (called smk9 in the runPipeline_local.sh)
-- cp/mv/ln your unmapped .bam or .fastq file into the root folder of this directory
+- cp/mv/ln your unmapped .bam file into the root folder of this directory (pb_variants/.)
 - edit samplesheet.csv with your filename
     - one sample per line, do not delete the header line
 - edit config.yaml to your liking/ folder structure